 Peltier GIA data sets

-This page provides 4 files kindly supplied by Prof. Richard Peltier of the University of Toronto.
-All questions about the data themselves should be addressed to Prof. Peltier's colleague Dr. Rosemarie Drummond rmarie@atmosp.physics.utoronto.ca.
+This page provides files kindly supplied by Dr. Rosemarie Drummond and Prof. Richard Peltier of the University of Toronto.
+All questions about the data themselves should be addressed to Rosemarie rmarie@atmosp.physics.utoronto.ca.

-All four files give the present-day rate-of-change of relative sea level as predicted by the GIA models.
-Two are ascii files which refer to the locations of tide gauges in the PSMSL data set.
-GIA has been calculated for these using a high-spatial resolution model so as to account for the sharp gradients at the coast.
-However, for general interest there are also two netcdf files with rate-of-change-of-rsl values on a 1-degree grid.
+The files give the present-day rate-of-change of relative sea level and crustal uplift as predicted by a GIA model.
+The two ascii files refer to the locations of tide gauges in the PSMSL data set.
+For general interest there are also two netcdf files with values on a one-degree grid.

 The two ascii files are:

-Each shows the coordinates of PSMSL stations followed by 3 rows showing rates-of-change:
+Each shows the coordinates of PSMSL stations, PSMSL ID, and Coastline/Station code followed by 3 rows showing rates-of-change:

-(1) a value using the predicted difference in rsl for the last 100yrs
+(1) a value using the predicted difference in rsl for the last 250yrs

-(2) a value using the predicted difference in rsl for the coming 100yrs
+(2) a value using the predicted difference in rsl for the coming 250yrs

 Obviously (3) is the average of (1) and (2) and we suggest you use this number.
 The other 2 can give some idea of how smooth the predicted variation is (but is definitely not to be called an error-bar!)